DemianWright/io_scene_blb/README.md

 Write a log file only if warnings or errors occurred during the export process.
 (Default: True)

 #### Precision ####
 Allows you to specify a custom precision for floating point numbers.
-See *Rounded Values* below for more details.
+See [Rounded Values](#rounded-values) for more details.
 (Default: 0.000001)

 ## Terminology ##
 Term | Definition